redislabs-training/ru204/admin-training/lab-environment/config-vms/config-vm-stage-1/README.md

-# VM Setup - Stage 1
+# VM Config - Stage 1

 Here are steps to configure ***admin-training-1*** from instance template ***admin-training-0***.